MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

   Determine whether the workload or operations in your code lend themselves to parallel processing.
 Identify the programming language or framework that you're using and explore its multiprocessing capabilities.
 For example, consider the multiprocessing module in Python or parallel streams in Java.
 Design your code to split the workload into multiple independent tasks that can be processed concurrently.

   Use multiprocessing APIs or libraries to create and manage parallel processes.
 Distribute the workload among these APIs or libraries.
-To enable coordination and data sharing between multiple processes implement communication mechanisms like interprocess communication (IPC), shared memory, or message passing, depending on your programming language or framework.
+To enable coordination and data sharing between multiple processes, implement communication mechanisms like interprocess communication (IPC), shared memory, or message passing, depending on your programming language or framework.

 ### Use the right SDKs

-Using the right SDKs for cost optimization involves selecting software development kits that are designed to optimize resource usage and improve performance.
+For cost optimization, select SDKs that are designed to optimize resource usage and improve performance.
 It's important to evaluate the features and capabilities of each SDK.
 Consider its compatibility with your programming language and development environment.

 Here's guidance to help choose the best SDKs for your workload: